-Home work:20%Mid-session exam:30%Individual project:0 %Final examination:50%
+Home work: 10% Mid-session exam: 30% Project/Assignment: 20% Final examination: 40%

 The assessment scheme in this course reflects the intention to assess your learning progress through the semester.

 Home work:

 The home work tests your general understanding of the course materials.
 It will be given for some specific chapters.
 Grades will be assigned according to the understanding of each question/exercise.
 This is related to learning outcomes 1, 2, and 3.